Hyra/mindthecode.com/_posts/2013-12-29-how-to-use-environment-variables-in-your-angular-application.markdown

 ---
-title: "How to use environment variables in your Angular application"
+title: How to use environment variables in your Angular application
 description: I will explain how to use environment variables in your Angular app
-tags: ['angular']
+tags:
+  - angular
-publishDate: 2013-12-29
+publishDate: 2013-12-29T00:00:00.000Z
 layout: post
 header: environment.gif
 ---